Skill Demand Index

 Salary data for SEM is still accumulating.

-The most common pairings are SEO, Content Marketing, Email Marketing, Social Media Marketing, Digital Marketing Strategy.
+The most common pairings are SEO, Social Media Marketing, Content Marketing, Email Marketing, Digital Marketing.
 Strengthening these alongside SEM improves your fit across more positions.

-Top roles: Marketing, Software Engineering.
-Marketing positions have the highest demand at 92% of all SEM jobs.
+Top roles: Marketing, Other.
+Marketing positions have the highest demand at 89% of all SEM jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.